 Louise Wilson, 1999.
 Associate Professor of Education Emerita.
-B.A., North Park College, 1967.
-M.A., Northwestern University, 1968.
-Ph.D., University of Minnesota, 1996.
+B.A. in English/Elementary Education, North Park College, 1967.
+M.A. in Education of Deaf and Hard of Hearing, Northwestern University, 1968.
+Ph.D. in Educational Psychology: Cognition and Technology, University of Minnesota, 1996.